hkim07/extract_misinformation_candidate_tweets/README.md

 - Here is a sample command that saves tweet replies about COVID-19 that were written in English and posted during the first week of 2020.
 It takes time to be finished (~ 2 minutes).
     * twint -s "(corona OR virus OR coronavirus OR covid-19 OR covid19 OR 2019-ncov) lang:en since:2020-01-01 until:2020-01-07 filter:replies" -o replies.json --json -ho
-    * Put the download file to the `/dat` folder.
-Delete files given in this repo if you are not interested in COVID-19 related tweet replies.
+    * Put the download file in the `/dat` folder.
+Delete files given with this repo if you are not interested in COVID-19 related tweet replies.
     * You should change the query depending on your interest.

 2) Run `preprocess.py` that returns a file `replies.csv` consisting of three columns: tweet_id, user_id, and text.
 Mentions, hastags, and URLs in body texts will be removed.